Online College Articles

 The Basin and Range is a large physiographic area covering most of Nevada, part of eastern California, western Utah, and southeast Idaho.
 It lies in the rainshadow of the Sierra Nevada, south of the Columbia Plateau and north of the Mohave Desert, and is a mosaic of xeric basins, scattered mountains, and salt flats.
 It is hotter and contains more and higher mountains than the Columbia Plateau, with more perennial streams and ponderosa pine forest at the higher elevations.
 Compared to the Mojave Desert, it is not as hot and is more dominated by shrubland and less by grassland.

 The Sierra Nevada range, mostly within California and barely extending into Nevada, rises sharply from the arid basin and range on the east and slopes gently toward the Central Valley of California on the west.
+The Sierra Nevada mountain range runs about 430 miles from north to south and forming a giant wall rising to over 14,000 feet.
 Vegetation at lower elevations is dominated by lodgepole pine on the east and ponderosa pine on the west, with fir, spruce, and alpine tundra at higher elevations.

 Southern Sierra started to form in the Triassic period when an island arc collided with